JUNE 2022: The MPNP Program is active with modifications. Please read carefully

 National Occupational Classification (NOC) is a list that describes occupations at the national level.
 To apply to the MPNP program, the applicant must have studies and working experience in an in-demand NOC in the Province of Manitoba.
 This list can be viewed at: Manitoba In-Demand Occupations | Manitoba Immigration Pathways

 Educational Credential Assessment (ECA)

-It is an exclusive requirement to have a degree and analytical corresponding to your studies.
+It is an exclusive requirement to have a degree and academic transcript corresponding to your studies.
 These must be validated by an organization approved by the Canadian government.

-Enter the following link to have more information and the organizations where you can manage:
+Follow the following link to have more information and the organizations where it can be issued:

-When processing it, it is not necessary to request that the copy be sent to the MPNP or any other government entity.
+When processing, it is not necessary to request the copy to be sent to the MPNP or any other government entity.